Anisocoria is described as unequal pupil size.

 › Tearing of eyes

 › Unequal size pupil

-Veterinarians will require a complete history of your cat which includes medical history, vaccination records, existing health concerns, current and previous medications, onset of symptoms, diet and exercise routine and any information which can help in establishing a correct diagnosis.
+Veterinarians will require a complete history of your dog which includes medical history, vaccination records, existing health concerns, current and previous medications, onset of symptoms, diet and exercise routine and any information which can help in establishing a correct diagnosis.
 Diagnosis is done with a combination of tests.
 These include routine lab examinations and special tests which can detect the underlying cause.
 They are:

 › Physical examination